JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/virtual_file.md

 See [Message Infrastructure](messaging_infrastructure.md) and [Plugin Listeners](plugin_listeners.md) for more details.

-For a non-blocking alternative, starting with version 2019.2 of the platform, see [`AsyncFileListener`](%gh-ic%/platform/core-api/src/com/intellij/openapi/vfs/AsyncFileListener.java).
+For a non-blocking alternative see [`AsyncFileListener`](%gh-ic%/platform/core-api/src/com/intellij/openapi/vfs/AsyncFileListener.java).

 ## Are there any utilities for analyzing and manipulating virtual files?